sai-pranathi/commclassroomOP/README.md

-This GitHub is just awesome!!
+- This GitHub tutorial is just awesome!!
+Thank you Kunal!